vslashg/nsasm/BUILDING.md

 ## building nsasm

-bazel's options story is absurd; there's no good way to specify project-wide copts.
-Until I fix this in the build files, you can run all tests and build all tools by executing the following from the directory you just pulled from
-git:
+I gave up on trying to use C++17 features in nsasm, which makes the story rather straightforward.

-    $ bazel test --copt --std=c++17 //...
+    $ bazel test //...
-    $ bazel build --copt --std=c++17 //...
+    $ bazel build //...